Medically Reviewed by Renee A. Alli, MD on February 11, 2021

 She's pretty, popular, and harsh, spreading rumors, calling names, and being mean.

 What to do: Talk to a principal, teacher, or parent.
-Avoid her and hang out with real friends.
-Never take a putdown seriously.
+Avoid her and and try not to engage.
+Hang out with real friends, and never take a putdown seriously.

 Every girl gets breasts, just not at the same time or in the same size.
 Developing early can bring attention that you might not want.

 What to do: You need support from a bra that fits.
 If anyone makes you feel uncomfortable, tell a responsible adult (like a parent, counselor, or trusted teacher).

 Someone's posted the name of the guy you like on Instagram.
 Half of your school has probably seen it.

 What to do: Limit access to your Instagram or other social media account to good friends only.
 Change your privacy settings so only they can see or post on your page.
 If kids from school are bothering you online, block them and tell your parents and principal.

 You know the answer, but you're shy about talking in front of other people.

 What to do: A lot of people are afraid to talk in public.
 But you can overcome that fear.
 Trust that you have good things to say, and push yourself to speak up.
 It should get easier the more you practice.
 Make sure you communicate with your teachers if you don't like talking in class.

 It's big or it's bumpy, and you feel like people are always staring at the center of your face.
 You want to get plastic surgery to fix it.